BillsDios/2D-Naruto-The-Last-Fighter---M.U.G.E.N./README.md

 * **[Kyubi Invocacion.cns]**: This file is the programming code for the behavior of the Kyubi or Kurama summoned by Naruto.

-* **[Naruto Nanadaime.def]**: This file is the definition file and calls the rest of the character files, such as code, sprites, sounds, palettes, commands and others.
+* **[Naruto The Last.def]**: This file is the definition file and calls the rest of the character files, such as code, sprites, sounds, palettes, commands and others.

 * **[Naruto.act]**: This file stores the color palette of the character.